 Utility-scale solar (USS) development has grown significantly in North Carolina, increasing from three total systems in 2009 to currently more than 773.
 To better understand the amount of land these installations occupy, NCSEA conducted a land use analysis using solar installation data from the organization's Renewable Energy Database (REDB) and land use data from the National Land Cover Database (NLCD).
 This analysis serves as an update to the report iteration carried out in 2022.
-Based on NCSEA's analysis, only 0.50% of North Carolina's cropland is currently used for USS development.
+Based on NCSEA's analysis, only 0.31% of total agricultural land is currently used for USS development.

 This report corroborates the case that USS development has occurred on a small amount of agricultural land in North Carolina compared to other land uses.
-Our analysis shows that USS installations occupy only 0.13% of the total land area of the state, and only 0.42% of total agricultural land.
+Additionally, our analysis shows that USS installations occupy only 0.13% of the total land area of the state.
 For purposes of this report, agricultural land includes the following land categories: cultivated cropland, evergreen forest, and pasture/hay.
 USS installations occupy 40,284 total acres of land, and 34,012 of these acres are considered agricultural land.
-The state of North Carolina is comprised of approximately 31.4 million acres of land1, with 8.1 million of that being attributed to agricultural purposes as of 2022.2
+The state of North Carolina is comprised of approximately 31.4 million acres of land, with over 10.9 million of that being attributed to agricultural purposes.

-In comparing to other forms of redevelopment using definitions from the Multi-Resolution Land Characteristic (MRLC) Consortium, NCSEA determined that Developed, Open Space (i.e. large-lot single-family housing, golf courses, parks) and Developed, Low Intensity (mostly single-family housing)3 occupy 7.18% and 3.42% of agriculture land respectively.
+In comparing to other forms of redevelopment using definitions from the Multi-Resolution Land Characteristic (MRLC) Consortium, NCSEA determined that Developed, Open Space (i.e. large-lot single-family housing, golf courses, parks) and Developed, Low Intensity (mostly single-family housing) occupy 8.18% and 4.11% of agriculture land respectively.